 Ministerial Review is intended to facilitate both ministerial enrichment and ministerial effectiveness.
-It should be good for us as ordained ministers and good for those who receive and share that ministry with us.

 It is widely recognised that when people reflect systematically and regularly about their work it enables them to feel good about it and to become more confident in doing it.
 It is even more important for people like clergy whose work is also a vocation.
 This vocation is a joyful response to God, but it can easily excite expectations which are unreasonable both in the clergy person themselves and those around them.
 It is all-encompassing and it can seem that clergy are answerable to everybody and to nobody both in what we do and how we do it.